-ActewAGL electricity plans in New South Wales
+ActewAGL New South Wales Plans & Prices (July 2026)

 ActewAGL offers electricity plans to New South Wales households and businesses.
 This page explains what ActewAGL offers in NSW, including plan types, solar feed-in tariffs, and how to compare rates.